moneyprotocol/engineering/README.md

 ### MP Lockup contracts and token vesting

-Some MP is reserved for team members and partners, and is locked up for one year upon system launch.
-Additionally, some team members receive MP vested on a monthly basis, which during the first year, is transferred directly to their lockup contract.
+A portion of MP tokens is reserved for team members and partners, subject to a one-year lockup period following the system launch.
+Additionally, certain team members receive MP tokens that vest on a monthly basis, and during the first year, these tokens are directly transferred to their lockup contracts.

-In the first year after launch:
+In the initial year after launch:

-- All team members and partners are unable to access their locked up MP tokens
+1. All team members and partners are restricted from accessing their locked-up MP tokens.

-- The Money Protocol admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**
+2. The Money Protocol admin address is only permitted to transfer tokens to **verified lockup contracts that have an unlock date at least one year after the system's deployment.**

-Also, separate MP allocations are made at deployent to an EOA that will hold an amount of MP for bug bounties/hackathons and to a Uniswap LP reward contract.
-Aside from these allocations, the only MP made freely available in this first year is the MP that is publically issued to Stability Providers via the `CommunityIssuance` contract.
+Furthermore, separate MP allocations are made upon deployment to an externally owned account (EOA) designated for bug bounties, hackathons, and Intrinsic liquidity provider rewards.
+Apart from these allocations, the only MP tokens available for use during the first year are those publicly issued to Stability Providers via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction